This post may contain affiliate links. Please read our disclosure policy.

 • Add the sugar, butter, and salt to a bowl and cream them together with an electric mixer until light and fluffy.
 You want the butter and sugar mix to be almost white so beat for about 5 minutes.

-½ cup granulated sugar, 10 Tablespoon butter, ¼ teaspoon salt
+½ cup granulated sugar, 10 tablespoon butter, ¼ teaspoon salt

 • Add the egg, milk, and vanilla and stir well to combine.

-1 egg, 1 Tablespoon milk, 1 teaspoon vanilla extract
+1 egg, 1 tablespoon milk, 1 teaspoon vanilla extract

 • Add ½ cup of cake flour and stir gently.
 Add another ½ cup of cake flour and stir again.
 Add the final ⅔ cup of cake flour and mix into a thick, sticky batter.
 Adding the flour in parts ensures that the cookie dough is not over-mixed and stays nice and soft.